Gaze-guided Hand-Object Interaction Synthesis: Dataset and Method: GazeHOI Dataset

 \subsubsection{3D Hand Pose}

-12 synchronized ZCAM cameras afford us an exhaustive 3D perspective of the hand, as shown in Figure \ref{fig:dataset}(a).
-By harnessing the capabilities of MediaPipe \cite{mediapipe}, we execute 2D hand keypoint tracking across individual video frames.
-Through the application of triangulation algorithms, we transition the 2D keypoints observed from disparate views to their respective 3D coordinates in global space shown in Figure \ref{fig:dataset}(b).
-Subsequently, we derive the corresponding MANO \cite{mano} parameters through an optimization process that accounts for joint alignment, realistic anatomical constraints.
+12 synchronized ZCAM cameras provide an exhaustive 3D perspective of the hand (Fig. \ref{fig:dataset}a).
+We track 2D hand keypoints via MediaPipe \cite{mediapipe}, which are then triangulated into 3D global coordinates (Fig. \ref{fig:dataset}b).
+Finally, we optimize MANO \cite{mano} parameters by enforcing joint alignment and realistic anatomical constraints.